apache/jena-site/content/documentation/txn/txn.md

 `Txn` uses Java `Runnable` for the application code, passed into control code that wraps the transaction operations around the application code.
-This results in application code automatically applied transction begin/commit/end as needed.
+This results in application code automatically applied transaction begin/commit/end as needed.

 A bare read transaction requires the following code structure (no exception handling):